Indianapolis Misdiagnosis Attorneys

 Diagnostic errors—including misdiagnosis, delayed diagnosis, and failure to diagnose—are among the most common forms of medical malpractice in the United States.
 As many as 12 million adults are affected by diagnostic errors every single year, leading to an estimated 40,000 to 80,000 deaths.
 While anyone can receive an incorrect diagnosis, women and minorities are statistically the most at risk.

 When doctors, specialists, and other medical professionals fail to diagnose patients accurately and promptly, those patients cannot receive the often-critical care they need.
 If you or someone you love suffered harm due to misdiagnosis, delayed diagnosis, or failure to diagnose, you could be entitled to financial compensation.
-At Hovde Dassow + Deets, our Indianapolis misdiagnosis attorneys represent clients affected by all types of medical malpractice, including diagnostic errors.
-We fight for maximum compensation and seek the justice you and your family deserve.
+At Hovde Dassow + Deets, our Indianapolis misdiagnosis attorneys can fight for maximum compensation and seek the justice you and your family deserve.

 What Is Medical Misdiagnosis?